gasagna/Flows.jl/docs/src/quickstart.md

 ```

-To work with the package, objects of type `X` should satisfy the following requirements:
+To work with the package, user types should satisfy these two requirements:

-  * support the broadcasting with the dot notation for algebraic expressions including scalars and objects of the same type.
-For instance, notation like `x .= 3.0.*y .+ 4.0.*z` for three elements `x`, `y` and `z` of type `X` should be supported.
+  * support dot-broadcasting in in-place algebraic expressions including scalars and objects of the same type.
+For instance, notation like `x .= 3.0.*y .+ 4.0.*z` for three elements `x`, `y` and `z` of the user type should be supported.

   * provide methods for `Base.similar(x)` and `Base.copy(x)`.

-Internally, the package makes extensive use of the dot notation, e.g. when updating cache objects during a time step.
-The mutability restriction prevents having, e.g., immutable `StaticArrays` objects as state vectors, which would probably lead to faster code on small problems.
-This is less important for the typical applications of this package, e.g. turbulent flow simulations where the state is generally given by multiple large three-dimensional arrays and having mutable objects is quite important for performance.
+Internally, the package makes extensive use of the dot notation, when updating cache objects during a time step.
+The restriction prevents having immutable `StaticArrays` objects as state objects, which would probably lead to faster code on small problems.
+This is less important for the intended applications of this package, i.e. turbulent flow simulations where the state is generally given by multiple large three-dimensional arrays and having mutable objects is important for performance.

-### Defining the dynamical system
+### Defining the right hand side
-Given a state `x` as an object of type `X`, the steps required to specify the dynamical system depend on whether an explicit or semi-implicit integration method is used.
+Given a state `x` as an object of type `X`, the steps required to specify the right hand side depend on whether an explicit or semi-implicit integration method is used.

 For explicit methods, a dynamical system is specified by a Julia function or some other callable object that has a method with signature
 ```julia
 f(t::Real, x::X, dxdt::X) where {X}
 ```
-This function is supposed to operate in place, should modify the content of the third argument `dxdt` with the time derivative at `x`, and additionally, time `t` for non-autonomous systems.
+This function is supposed to operate in place and should modify the content of the third argument `dxdt` with the time derivative at `x`, and if needed, time `t`.
 Modifying the content of the second argument in the body of this function is undefined behaviour.

 !!! example
-    This example shows how to define a custom type implementing the Lorenz equations.

-    First a custom type is defined with one field the parameter $\rho$.
+    Consider defining a custom type implementing the right-hand-side of the Lorenz equations.
+A Julia type is defined with one field for the parameter $\rho$:
     ```julia
     struct Lorenz
         ρ::Float64